zalando/postgres-operator/docs/user.md

 ```

 Here `cluster` is a name of a source cluster that is going to be cloned.
 A new
-cluster will be cloned from an S3, using the latest backup before the
+cluster will be cloned from S3, using the latest backup before the
 `timestamp`.
 In this case, `uid` field is also mandatory - operator will use it
 to find a correct key inside an S3 bucket.
 You can find this field from
 metadata of a source cluster: